textbook/starter-kit/bin/files/README.md

  - `dev`: starts the frontend and backend in dev mode, with file watching (note that the backend runs on port 3100, and the frontend is proxied to it).
- - `lint`: runs ESLint against all the JavaScript in the project.
+ - `lint`: runs ESLint and Prettier against all the code in the project.
  - `serve`: builds and starts the app in production mode locally.

 ### Debugging